 Our lawyers gather evidence to prove that the at-fault driver’s negligence resulted in the motorcycle accident.
 We have experience helping motorcyclists and their families with injury claims arising from many different types of crashes, including:

-Rear-end crashes are the most common type of car accident.
+Rear-end crashes are the most common type of motor vehicle accident.
 Although they can lead to serious injuries for any of the vehicles involved, motorcycles are at additional danger when they are hit from behind.

 Tailgating is a leading cause of rear-end crashes.
 Motorcycles generally take less time to stop than cars, so drivers who follow too closely or aren’t paying attention often won’t be able to brake before crashing into motorcycles stopped in front of them.

-When a car crashes head-on with a motorcycle, it should come as no surprise that the motorcyclist is most at risk of serious injury.
-Even if the accident involves fairly low speeds, the motorcyclist is still at risk of being launched through the windshield or up and over the roof of the car.
+When another vehicle crashes head-on with a motorcycle, it should come as no surprise that the motorcyclist is most at risk of serious injury.
+Even if the accident involves fairly low speeds, the motorcyclist is still at risk of being launched through the windshield or up and over the other vehicle’s roof.

 Drivers who stray into the oncoming lane put themselves and others on the road at risk.
 Oftentimes head-on crashes are the result of negligent behavior such as drunk driving, distracted driving, or falling asleep at the wheel.